Finite simple permutation groups acting with fixity 4: The case where point stabilizers have order coprime to 6

+Now let $G$ be a group of Lie type of exceptional type.
 The group $G$ has cyclic Sylow $p$-subgroups by hypothesis and $p \ge 5$.
 Then we can use Theorem (10-1) and Table 10:2 in \cite{GL}, where $r_p(G)$ is the exponent of $\Phi_k(q)$.
 This gives exactly the possibilities in our table. \end{proof}

 Next we study the classical groups in detail.
-There we we will repeatedly use the fact that $N_G(P) \leq N_G(H)$ by Lemma~\ref{start}(g).
+There we will repeatedly use the fact that $N_G(P) \leq N_G(H)$ by Lemma~\ref{start}(g).